qingniaoQwQ/CatCraftTitle/README_EN.md

 **Q: Update check gives SSL error?**
 A: Please upgrade Java to version 11 or higher; or manually import GitHub SSL certificate.

+**Q: After updating, shop messages don't appear?**
+A: Delete `config.yml` and restart to regenerate the file with the new message keys.

 ---